-- 10.12 ISAF Class Association rule interpretations shall be made in accordance with the following procedures unless otherwise provided for in the agreement defined in Regulation 10.3.
-Any alternative procedure shall be approved by the ISAF.
+- 10.12 World Sailing Class Association rule interpretations shall be made in accordance with the following procedures unless otherwise provided for in the agreement defined in Regulation 10.3.
+Any alternative procedure shall be approved by World Sailing.
 Such interpretative changes shall not be used to change an existing rule.
-The Class shall immediately advise ISAF of any interpretations issued. - 10.12.1 ISAF may only make interpretations in accordance with the following procedures: - requests for an interpretation may be made to ISAF from the following sources only: Member National Authorities, ISAF Class/Owners Associations, Copyright Owners, Trade name and Trademark Owners, Manufacturers of ISAF Class Associations and International Measurers; - (b) an interpretation shall only clarify an existing class rule and shall not change the class rules; - (c) a request received by ISAF from one of those sources shall be acknowledged and immediately sent to the Class/Owners Association; - (d) the validity of the interpretation or any alternative interpretation shall be decided by a panel formed by the Chairman or Vice-Chairman of the Class Rules Subcommittee, the technical representative of the Class/Owners Association and a nominated member of the ISAF Technical Staff; - (e) interpretations of the Class rules made by the Sub-committee shall be distributed by ISAF as provided in Regulation 10.11.6; and
+The Class shall immediately advise World Sailing of any interpretations issued. - 10.12.1 World Sailing may only make interpretations in accordance with the following procedures: - (a) requests for an interpretation may be made to World Sailing from the following sources only: Member National Authorities, World Sailing class/owners association, copyright owners, trade name and trade mark owners, manufacturers of World Sailing Class Associations and International Measurers; - (b) an interpretation shall only clarify an existing class rule and shall not change the class rules; - (c) a request received by World Sailing from one of those sources shall be acknowledged and immediately sent to the class/owners association; - (d) the validity of the interpretation or any alternative interpretation shall be decided by a panel formed by the Chairman or Vice-Chairman of the Equipment Rules Sub-committee, the technical representative of the class/owners association and a nominated member of the World Sailing technical staff; - (e) interpretations of the Class Rules made by the Sub-committee shall be distributed by World Sailing as provided in Regulation 10.11.6; and - (f) rule interpretations shall have the status of a class rule and, unless otherwise sanctioned in the Agreement, shall remain valid for a maximum period of 2 years or until superseded by a Class Rule change or modification carried out following the procedures of this Regulation.

-(f) rule interpretations shall have the status of a class rule and, unless otherwise sanctioned in the Agreement, shall remain valid for a maximum period of 2 years or until superseded by a Class Rule change or modification carried out following the procedures of this Regulation.
+Review of World Sailing Class Association Status

-Review of ISAF Class Association Status
+- 10.13 World Sailing Class Associations shall be subject to regular review by the Equipment Committee (at least once every three years). - 10.13.1 In the review the Equipment Committee shall establish whether or not: - (a) the World Sailing Class Association / Owners Association has fulfilled its agreement with World Sailing, properly administering its affairs and maintained the agreed objectives, and whether the original reasons for granting World Sailing Class Association Status still apply; and either - (b) the class is actively racing pursuant to the relevant requirements of Regulation 10.2.1(d) (The recommended guidelines to 'actively racing' is considered to be at least the same number of registered boats as required for the new classes in that category seeking designated status); or - (c) is continuing to provide a significant contribution to the development of the sport, e.g. technical innovation; and - (d) that the class rules continue to support the objectives of the class and provide a reasonable framework for the technical control of the class.

-- 10.13 ISAF Class Associations shall be subject to regular review by the Equipment Committee (at least once every three years). - 10.13.1 In the review the Equipment Committee shall establish whether or not: - (a) the ISAF Class Association /Owners Association has fulfilled its Agreement with ISAF, properly administering its affairs and maintained the agreed objectives, and whether the original reasons for granting ISAF Class Association Status still apply; and either - (b) the class is actively racing pursuant to the relevant requirements of 10.2.1(d) (The recommended guidelines to 'actively racing' is considered to be at least the same number of registered boats as required for the new classes in that category seeking designated status); or - (c) is continuing to provide a significant contribution to the development of the sport, e.g. technical innovation; and - (d) that the class rules continue to support the objectives of the class and provide a reasonable framework for the technical control of the class. - 10.13.2 If a Class fails to meet the above criteria, on the recommendation of the Equipment Committee, the Class shall be reviewed by the Council, and its status as an ISAF Class may be withdrawn. - 10.13.3 If a Class is to have its status reviewed by the Council, the Class/Owners Association shall be notified and entitled to representation at the Council meeting.
+- 10.13.2 If a Class fails to meet the above criteria, on the recommendation of the Equipment Committee, the Class shall be reviewed by Council, and its status as a World Sailing Class may be withdrawn. - 10.13.3 If a Class is to have its status reviewed by Council, the class/owners association shall be notified and entitled to representation at the Council meeting.